marisacasillas/chatterlab/Casillas-DevCommComp-Spring2020-Syllabus.md

 <!--
 ## Asynchronous
 - Lecture on reading material
-- Watch video from Eve and discuss
+- Watch video from Eve
 ## Synchronous
-- (no discussion to leave room for breakout groups)
-- Breakout groups on culture, caregiving, and conversation
-- Synthesize top questions together; link to motivations
+- Discussion questions from lecture video
+- Come up with questions for Penny
 - Remind about one-on-ones with Marisa
 -->

 #### Assignments due
 1. Reading notes
 2. One-on-one meeting with Marisa
-3. Study design proposal
+3. Draft of research proposal study design (see [rubric](./course_instructions/instructions-research_proposal_subparts.md))

 ## Wrapping up